Various electronic crystal phases in rhombohedral graphene multilayers: electron crystal Phases

 where $g_{\mu\nu}(\bk)$ is the Fubini-Study metric and $\Omega(\bk)$ is the Berry curvature.
-This close to zero numeric indicates that the pressure-induced suppression of AHC in our calculation is not primarily driven by a degradation of the ideal band geometry condition.
-We further note that a patterned gate capable of manually modulating the electrostatic potential on the graphene layers may provide an experimental handle to control the pinning of these electronic crystal states \cite{Ghorashi_topological_2023_prl, Miao_artificial_2025_prb, Shi_fractional_2025}.
+This close to zero numeric indicates that the pressure induced suppression of AHC in our calculation is not primarily driven by a degradation of the ideal band geometry condition.

 Finally, we emphasize that our analysis is based on static mean field HF energetics and therefore does not include correlation energy beyond HF \cite{guo_correlation_2025,Huo_does_2025}.
 HF theory is known to overestimate the tendency toward crystallization in the two-dimensional electron gas \cite{guo_correlation_2025}.
 However, recent variational Monte Carlo studies demonstrate that Berry curvature of the parent band can dramatically enhance crystallization \cite{Valenti_quantum_2025}.
 Given the small HF energy differences in Fig.~\ref{fig4}, the correlation effects may be decisive near the WC--AHC boundary.
 Incorporating correlation energy beyond HF, as well as the experimentally relevant pressure-enhanced moir\'e potential, is therefore an important direction for future work \cite{lu_general_2025,guo_correlation_2025,wang_pressure-driven-moire_2025}.